SlicerMorph/Tutorials/Segmentation/README.md

   <img src="images/gfs_2.png">

-  * Next I selected the paint too, but before I started paining I changed the masking options by switching the *Modify other segments* option to *Overwrite visible* and checking the *Editable intensity range* box.
+  * Next I selected the paint tool, but before I started paining I changed the masking options by switching the *Modify other segments* option to *Overwrite visible* and checking the *Editable intensity range* box.
 This will let us only paint voxels with the intensity values that exist in the teeth we are trying to segment.

   <img src="images/gfs_3.png">